-Students talk about a girl who committed suicide after not being chosen to go on to the ballet company.
+Students talk about a girl who died by suicide after not being chosen to go on to the ballet company.
 Includes some graphic descriptions of how she killed herself.

-One character intends to commit suicide, taking all preparations to do so.
+One character intends to die by suicide, taking all preparations to do so.

 A girl battles anorexia and ends up nearly hospitalized.
 Some eating disorder behaviors are normalized by the girls—there are lots of weigh-ins, and the girls are required to keep their weight below a certain point or risk being asked to leave the dance academy.

 One dancer is known to have a stash of drugs and alcohol that he sells to the other dancers (or trades for sexual favors).
 Kate depends on drugs and alcohol in multiple instances to amp her up for rehearsal or drown her sorrows after a heartbreak.